 Intellectual Property: IEEE-USA addresses intellectual property policy as it relates to the interests of IEEE's U.S. membership (employed engineers, faculty, scientists, inventors, entrepreneurs, etc.) and its implications for fast moving technology, technology transfer, and U.S. competitiveness.
 Current focuses include efforts to reform the U.S. patent system, enhancing inventor's rights, and proposing methods to discourage the practice of "patent trolling."
 In recent years, IEEE-USA has also filed amicus curiae briefs before the United States Supreme Court successfully advocating the adoption of an "active inducement" standard for digital copyright infringement in MGM vs. Goldwyn-Mayer and a "foreseeable bar" standard for patent amendment cases in Festo Corp. v.
 Shoketsu Kinzoku Kogyo Kabushiki Co.
-2010 priorities include a continuing focus on congressional efforts at patent reform and an collaboration with the Patent and Trademark Office to explore standardizing technical terms for use by patent examiners.
+2011 priorities include a continuing focus on patent reform efforts by Congress and on collaboration with the PTO and other stakeholders to create standard technical terms for use by patent examiners.

-Oversight: Intellectual Property Committee (Keith Grzelak, Chair)
+Oversight: Intellectual Property Committee (Nate Bailey, Chair)